kahypar/kahypar/README.md

 - Evolutionary Framework (KaHyPar-E):

    KaHyPar-E enhances KaHyPar with an evolutionary framework as described in our [GECCO'18 publication][GECCO'18].
-Given a fairly large amount of running time, this memetic multilevel algorithm performs better than repeated executions of KaHyPar-MF/-CA, hMetis, and PaToH.
-The configuration [/config/km1_direct_kway_gecco18.ini](/config/km1_direct_kway_gecco18.ini) uses KaHyPar-CA to exploit the local solution space and was used in the [GECCO'18 experiments][GECCO'18bench].
+Given a fairly large amount of running time, this memetic multilevel algorithm performs better than repeated executions of nonevolutionary KaHyPar configurations, hMetis, and PaToH.
 The command line parameter `--time-limit=xxx` can be used to set the maximum running time (in seconds).
 Parameter `--partition-evolutionary=true` enables evolutionary partitioning.

 - Improve Existing Partitions: